rfetick/Kalman/README.md

 :ballot_box_with_check: Tested successfully on _Arduino Uno_ and _Nano_ (ATmega 328P old bootloader)

 :arrows_counterclockwise: Any issue or successful test?
 Your feedback is important for improving this library.
-See the _Contact_ section at the end of this file
+See the _Contact_ section at the end of this file or write to the [Group](https://groups.google.com/forum/#!forum/kalman-for-arduino).

 ## Description